-Applied Education Studies BA (Hons) Degree (Level 6) — Full-time
+BA (Hons) Applied Education Studies Degree (Level 6) — Full-time

 Course outline

-This new degree programme is a great option for anyone who is interested in working in the education sector but may be unsure which career route they would like to take.
+This degree programme is a great option for anyone who is interested in working in the education sector but may be unsure which career route they would like to take.

-It’s been designed to develop knowledge, understanding and critical reflection of the contemporary educational landscape through the lens of Early Years, Compulsory Education and Vocational/Post Compulsory settings.
+It has been designed to develop knowledge, understanding and critical reflection of the contemporary educational landscape through the lens of Early Years, Compulsory Education and Vocational/Post Compulsory settings.

-- Further Education sector teachers
+• Further Education sector teachers

-- Early Years Practitioner
+• Early Years Practitioner

-- Teaching assistants
+• Teaching assistants

-- Education administration
+• Education administration

-- Community development
+• Community development

-- Health and social care environments
+• Health and social care environments

-- Youth and community work or the voluntary sector
+• Youth and community work or the voluntary sector

-If you already hold a related Level 5 qualification (such as an HND or Foundation Degree), you can join the programme directly at Stage 3 (Level 6) and top-up to a BA (Hons) degree over 1 academic year.
+If you already hold a related Level 5 qualification (such as an HND or Foundation Degree), you can join the programme directly at Stage 3 (Level 6) and top-up to a BA (Hons) degree over one academic year.

 Year 1 modules